-- 1. Remove your material, press the Focus button and use the Down button to lower the table. - 2.
-Press the Stop button first before pressing the Focus button.
-Pressing the Stop button immediately before pressing the Focus button holds the carriage in its park position, allowing you to lower the table with your material in place.
+- 1. Press the Stop button first before pressing the Focus button.
+Pressing the Stop button immediately before pressing the Focus button holds the carriage in its park position, allowing you to lower the table with your material in place. - 2.
+Remove your material, press the Focus button and use the Down button to lower the table.
+Then replace your material and focus as normal.

-Note: Please be careful when auto focusing on irregularly shaped items.
+Note: Please be careful when Auto Focusing on irregularly shaped items.
 The Auto Focus Plunger must clear all edges of the work piece in this situation also.